 Esparza has collaborated with brands such as Supreme, Commes Des Garçons, NIKE, Adidas, Converse, and VANS, and his work has been featured in publications including ARTFORUM, Purple Diary, The New York Times, VOGUE, Interview, Richardson Magazine, Cultured, VICE, i-D, Office, DAZED, GRIND, Ollie, EYESCREAM, HIGHSNOBIETY, Hypebeast and Studio Magazine by the Studio Museum in Harlem.

-Abrons Arts Center is the OBIE award-winning home for contemporary and interdisciplinary arts in Manhattan’s Lower East Side neighborhood.
+Abrons Arts Center is a home for contemporary interdisciplinary arts in Manhattan’s Lower East Side neighborhood.
 A core program of the Henry Street Settlement, Abrons believes that access to the arts is essential to a free and healthy society.
-Through performances, presentations, exhibitions, education programs, and residencies, Abrons mobilizes communities with the transformative power of art.
+Through performance presentations, exhibitions, education programs, and residencies, Abrons mobilizes communities with the transformative power of art.